Beverly Grove, Los Angeles: Los Angeles Times Mapping L.A. boundaries

 In a departure from its first draft, the Los Angeles Times Mapping L.A. project maps Beverly Grove as bounded on the north and west by the West Hollywood and Beverly Hills city limits, on the east by Fairfax Avenue and on the south by Wilshire Boulevard and San Vicente Boulevard.
 It abuts the city limits of Beverly Hills to the west, West Hollywood to the north, Fairfax and Mid-Wilshire to the east, and Carthay to the south.

 In the first draft of Mapping L.A., "Beverly Grove" was not included as a distinct neighborhood; rather, the area was shown as part of the Fairfax District.
 The Times database editor and its map project's coordinator later acknowledged in 2014 that "Beverly Grove" had not been a well established name.

+Ongoing debates over zoning, housing density, and anti-mansion policies in Mid-City West neighborhoods such as Beverly Grove have continued into the 2020s amid broader citywide efforts to balance preservation with housing demand.

 History

 According to the Los Angeles Conservancy, the Beverly Grove area was built primarily in the 1920s and has a "combination of quiet charm and close proximity to shopping, restaurants, and museums".